24/7 Emergency Line: (916) 937-8322

 Field Sobriety Tests (Hours 0–1)

-If an officer suspects impairment, they will likely request field sobriety tests (FSTs).
-In California, these pre-arrest tests are voluntary—you can refuse without automatic penalties.
-However, officers may still arrest you based on other observations.
+If an officer suspects impairment, they will request field sobriety tests (FSTs).
+In California, these pre-arrest tests are voluntary — you can refuse without automatic penalties.
+Officers may still arrest you based on other observations.

 1

-Horizontal Gaze Nystagmus (HGN)Following a stimulus with your eyes
+Horizontal Gaze Nystagmus (HGN)Following a moving stimulus with your eyes — looks for involuntary eye jerking

 2